-[Note: Updated for 2015] Every year about this time I start getting inquiries about homes and condos near the local colleges: primarily Vanderbilt University and Belmont University.
+[Note: Updated for 2019] Every year about this time we start getting inquiries about homes and condos near the local colleges: primarily Vanderbilt University and Belmont University.
 Students and their parents are increasingly finding that purchasing a home for their 3-6 year tenure in Nashville can be a smart investment.
-In general Nashville home values fared better than average during the economic downturn.
-Recently our real estate market has become so competitive you wouldn’t believe it.

 Belmont and Vandy are both located just west of downtown near the 21st Avenue corridor at Hillsboro Village.
-Single family homes in the immediate area tend to be older with early-21st century architecture.
+Single-family homes in the immediate area tend to be older with early-21st-century architecture.
 Cottages, tudors, four squares, and bungalows line the streets of Hillsboro Village, but the high desirability of the area tends to drive prices up.
-The average home in zip 37212 is 2529 square feet and lists for $582,684 – this is not quite affordable to most college buyers.
-Likewise the average condo in 37212 is 1,241 square feet and lists for $387,500 (though there are several older complexes with units starting under 200k if you have cash… more on that later).
+The median home in zip 37212 lists for $729,000 – this is not quite affordable to most college buyers.
+Likewise the average condo in 37212 lists for $387,500 (though there are several older complexes with units starting under 300k if you have cash… more on that later).

 The other nearby zip code is 37203.
 This zip primarily occupies the areas north of West End, but also reaches across West End into The Gulch.
-There are very few single family homes in this area as most have been converted into the commercial spaces of Music Row, but the West End Circle area (31st Ave., Long Blvd., Parthenon Ave.) offers an abundance of condos and townhomes of varying ages and size.
-The median condo in 37203 is 1,266 square feet and lists for $497,800.
+While much of the zip encompasses the commercial spaces of Music Row, other areas around the West End Circle area (31st Ave., Long Blvd., Parthenon Ave.) offer an abundance of condos and townhomes of varying ages and size.
+The median condo in 37203 lists for $509,000.

 Other neighborhoods near Vanderbilt and Belmont

-Sylvan Park.
-Sylvan Park and neighboring Sylvan Heights is a charming little area in 37209 filled primarily with post-WWII cottages and bungalows.
-The area has an extremely active neighborhood association as well as an historic overlay.
+Sylvan Park and neighboring Sylvan Heights are charming areas in 37209 filled primarily with post-WWII cottages and bungalows.
+The area has an extremely active neighborhood association as well as a historic overlay.
 Sylvan Park even has its own strip of boutiques and restaurants.
-These homes average 2566 square feet and list for and average of $569,900. .

-12 South.
 12 South/Belmont in 37204 is the little neighborhood that could.
-My father, was once a metro police officer on the 12 South beat.
-If he were alive today, he wouldn’t be able to believe the extent of renovation that has happened in the last decade.
+My father was once a metro police officer on the 12 South beat.
+If he were alive today, he wouldn’t be able to believe the extent of renovation that has happened in the last two decades.
 12 South is now one of the trendiest districts in all of Nashville.
-Craftsman bungalows and historic replica homes are the norm here with an average price of $764,636.
+Craftsman bungalow homes and new historic replica homes are the norm.

-Woodbine.
 If your budget doesn’t stretch quite as far, Woodbine in 37210 and 37211 might pique your interest.
-Small post-WWII cottages can be purchased in the 150k-range if unrenovated.
-Larger rehabbed properties regularly sell for less than 250k.
-This area is a bit farther out; I’d say perhaps five miles or a ten to twelve minute drive, but the area has become so popular with students that I’ve heard efforts to re-brand the area as “Vandybine”.
+Small post-WWII cottages can be purchased in the 200s if unrenovated.
+This area is a bit farther out; I’d say perhaps five miles or a ten to twelve-minute drive, but the area has become so popular with students that I’ve heard efforts to re-brand the area as “Vandybine”.

 Condos, Flats, and Townhomes near Vanderbilt and Belmont

-1. The Park at Melrose – The large, affordable development is probably just a tad farther away than you are hoping to go, but I’ve had more success placing Vandy and Belmont students here than any other development in Nashville.
-Located 2.5 miles or a 6.5 minute drive from the Vanderbilt University campus (Belmont is closer), this six year old development is a great value for newer construction and it’s filled to the brim with young twenty/thirty-something owners.
+1. The Park at Melrose – The large, affordable development is probably just a tad farther away than you are hoping to go, but we’ve had more success placing students here than any other development in Nashville.
+Located 2.5 miles or a 6.5-minute drive from the Vanderbilt University campus (Belmont is closer), this ten-year-old development is a great value for newer construction and it’s filled to the brim with young twenty/thirty-something owners.
 Each unit offers upgraded granite countertops and en suite laundry.
-With HOA dues of just $135/month you get a pool and a gym which brings an extra level of value.
-The one bedroom homes typically sell in the low 200’s and the two bedroom homes start in the mid-200s.
-Count on spending a little over $200/ft.
+With HOA dues of just $195/month you get a pool and a gym which brings an extra level of value.

 4. CORE Development PUDs: CORE is a construction group based in Nashville that has been a major player in rehabbing classic, urban properties like the Werthan Mills historic lofts in Germantown, as well as the Kress and Art Ave Lofts in the downtown core.
 A few years back they developed a small planned unit community of detached townhomes in the Sylvan Heights neighborhood called West End Station that sold so successfully they have decided to replicate the development at Gale Park in the Melrose/12South area as well as Germantown Station in 37208.
 The units are craftsman in style and all offer 2/3 beds, and at least 2 baths; (perfect for a roommate situation).
 Pricing starts in the 300k range depending on development.